Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Abstract

 \section{Abstract}

-The recently proposed sequential detection scheme based on level-triggered sampling operates as simple as the decision fusion techniques and at the same time performs as well as the data fusion techniques.
-Hence, it is well suited for decentralized detection in systems with stringent energy and bandwidth constraints, such as sensor networks.
-However, when operating on discrete-time signals, the random overshoot above or below the sampling thresholds poses a serious problem for the sequential scheme based on level-triggered sampling.
-We propose a novel approach to resolve this problem by encoding the overshoot into the time delay between the sampling time and the transmission time.
+The recently proposed sequential distributed detector based on level-triggered sampling operates as simple as the decision fusion techniques and at the same time performs as well as the data fusion techniques.
+Hence, it is well suited for resource-constrained wireless sensor networks.
+However, in practical cases where sensors observe discrete-time signals, the random overshoot above or below the sampling thresholds considerably degrades the performance of the considered detector.
+We propose, for systems with stringent energy constraints, a novel approach to tackle this problem by encoding the overshoot into the time delay between the sampling time and the transmission time.
 Specifically, each sensor computes the local log-likelihood ratio (LLR) and samples it using level-triggered sampling.
-Then it transmits a single bit to the fusion center (FC) after a transmission delay that is proportional to the overshoot.
+Then, it transmits a single pulse to the fusion center (FC) after a transmission delay that is proportional to the overshoot, as in pulse position modulation (PPM).
 The FC, upon receiving a bit decodes the corresponding overshoot and recovers the transmitted LLR value.
 It then updates the approximate global LLR and compares it with two threshold to either make a decision or to continue the sequential process.
-We present the necessary conditions for the successful decoding of the overshoot at the FC, and analyze the performance of the proposed scheme.
-In particular, we show that the proposed decentralized sequential detector is order-2 asymptotically optimal.
-The effect of random channel delay is also analyzed.

-We then apply the proposed sequential scheme to decentralized detection in MIMO radar systems under the four Swerling fluctuating target models.
-It is seen that the proposed decentralized sequential detection scheme offers significant performance advantage over conventional decision fusion techniques.
+We analyze the asymptotic average detection delay performance of the proposed scheme.
+We then apply the proposed sequential scheme to target detection in wireless sensor networks under the four Swerling fluctuating target models.
+It is seen that the proposed sequential distributed detector offers significant performance advantage over conventional decision fusion techniques.